aquabu/remy/README.md

 If you are configuring a cluster of boxes, look at the [chef/config/chef.yml](http://www.github.com/gregwoodward/remy_cluster_rails_example/blob/master/chef/config/chef.yml) file as an example.
 You'll see a :servers section; each server should specify its :ip_address.
-When Remy runs, Remy will find the section of the :servers in the yml file which has the same :ip_address as the currently specified value, and those values will get "promoted" to the top level, and applied against this chef node.  level.
+When Remy runs, Remy will find the section of the :servers in the yml file which has the same :ip_address as the currently specified value, and those values will get "promoted" to the top level, and applied against this chef node.

 #### :cloud_configuration

 You can specify the cloud server configuration in a :cloud_configuration section in one of the Remy config yml files;
 see [SecureEncryptedDrive/chef/config/chef.yml](http://www.github.com/gregwoodward/remy_cluster_rails_example/blob/master/chef/SecureEncryptedDrive/chef/config/chef.yml) for an example.
-These cloud values can also be passed into the various Remy rake commands; see :server_name, :cloud_api_key, :cloud_username, etc., in the Rake commands in [remy.rake](http://www.github.com/gregwoodward/remy/blob/master/lib/tasks/remy.rake).
+Alternatively, these cloud values can also be passed into the various Remy rake commands; see :server_name, :cloud_api_key, :cloud_username, etc., in the Rake commands in [remy.rake](http://www.github.com/gregwoodward/remy/blob/master/lib/tasks/remy.rake).

+## Remy usage from Rake

-## Create a new cloud server
+### Create a new cloud server

 Use the following rake command to create a new cloud server: